naveenkumar1717/naveenkumar1717/README.md

 - 👋 Hi, I’m @naveenkumar
-- 👀 I’m interested in DevOps
+- 👀 I’m working as a DevOps Engineer
-- 🌱 I’m currently learning kubernetes
 - 📫 How to reach me naveenarjunan17@gmail.com

 <!---